ath3y/ath3y/README.md

-Thomas Athey
-thomas@creativevalue.co
+Hello!
+My name is Thomas Athey.

-Entrepreneur and operator at the intersection of music and technology.
+I'm an entrepreneur and operator working at the intersection of music and technology.
 I founded a venture-backed music tech startup, and now run Creative Value, a music services company providing fractional operations and systems support to independent music businesses.

+You can reach me at thomas@creativevalue.co

 🟢 Active Projects